 Organic sharing is great, but Facebook’s paid advertising offerings can help you achieve additional visibility and engagement.
 While advertising costs are low, it’s important to note that your price can be outbid and your ad may only appear a few times over your advertising period, making it difficult to pinpoint whether you’re actually reaching your customers.
 If you’re planning on venturing into Facebook advertising, you’ll want to determine a budget to maximize both visibility and return on investment.

 Facebook is an ideal platform for B2C companies looking to increase engagement with the customers.
-While Facebook can work for B2B companies, it’s lacks the specific purpose of LinkedIn.
+While Facebook can work for B2B companies, it lacks the specific purpose of LinkedIn.

 Twitter provides a chance to liven up your image.
 Tweeting gives your followers an opportunity to experience the personality of your brand and invites a more personal connection, as opposed to them just seeing it as a supplier of goods and services.

-Data shows that images can have twice the engagement of a plain text tweet and therefor are highly recommended.
-However, be sure to use a variety of creative and relevant images (even well framed cellphone photos), as no one likes to see bland stock photos running in their feeds.
+Data shows that images can have twice the engagement of a plain text tweet and therefore are highly recommended.
+However, be sure to use a variety of creative and relevant images (even well-framed mobile photos), as no one likes to see bland stock photos running in their feeds.

-As with other social channels, it’s key to build your audience or all your attempts will fall on deaf ears.
+As with other social channels, it’s key to build an audience, or all your attempts will fall on deaf ears.
 To do this, begin by following your clients, relevant business and industry thought leaders.
 Twitter represents a great opportunity to learn from each other, as well as increase the visibility of your brand.

 Twitter can prove useful for both B2B and B2C companies that need to communicate short bits of information to a wide audience in a timely manner.